raganwald/raganwald.github.com/_posts/2015-06-26-decorators-in-es7.md

 tags: allonge
 ---

 In [Functional Mixins], we discussed mixing functionality *into* JavaScript classes, changing the class.
-We observed that this has pitfalls when applied to a class that might already be in use elsewhere, but is perfectly cromulant when used as a technique to build a class from scratch.
+We observed that this has pitfalls when applied to a class that might already be in use elsewhere, but is perfectly cromulent when used as a technique to build a class from scratch.
 When used strictly to build a class, mixins help us decompose classes into smaller entities with focused responsibilities that can be shared between classes as necessary.

 [Functional Mixins]: http://raganwald.com/2015/06/17/functional-mixins.html